![]() |

 Level- Intermediate L&S Credit- Counts as Liberal Arts and Science credit in L&S |

-PS 400 - Topics in Political Science (Liberalism, Conservatism, and U.S. Political Development)
+PS 400 - Topics in Political Science (Political Behavior and the American Economy)

 Syllabus: PS 400